Rejuvenating the soul at a luxury Sri Lanka villa near Kandy

 Want to see more of the villa?
 Come and take a look around inside…

 The joy of a stay at Villa Aqua Dunhinda is that you can do as much, or as little, as you like.
-We opted for a day trip to Kandy (which I’ll be writing about shortly), but for the rest of our visit we were content to explore closer to home, and just enjoy the superb hospitality.
+We opted for a day trip to Kandy to see the Temple of the Tooth, but for the rest of our visit we were content to explore closer to home, and just enjoy the superb hospitality.

 Walking down to the river was something we didn’t want to miss.
 We set off with CV the barefooted gardener leading the way with his machete, us in the middle, each with a big stick, and overdressed carrying bags bulging with water, sunscreen and scarves, and Sujith bringing up the rear.
 Spot the tourists!
 We weren’t quite sure if the sticks were for fighting off the local wildlife or steadying ourselves on the path, but either way, it was quite a novel experience, and we felt armed and ready for anything.